 Students in their second and subsequent years are usually funded by research assistantships from their advisors, teaching assistantships, training grant funds, or individual fellowships.
 All students are strongly encouraged to apply for individual fellowships as they are excellent training in summarizing research.
 If granted, fellowships and grants are prestigious and increase the probability of further funding and of securing positions after graduation.
 Fellowships also increase student independence.
 Students who are not legal residents of Arizona, but are on an RA or TA receive a waiver of the out-of-state tuition fees charged by the University of Arizona.

-Three courses are required for all EIS students.
+Three courses are required for EIS MS students.

-Current topics in Entomology & Insect Science (Seminar), EIS 596A.
-In the fall students will attend Thursday seminars and, in a separate hour, discuss presentations and/or research areas by or with local or outside speakers.
-The spring semester seminar course will be formatted according to the faculty coordinator.
-PhD students are required to take this course 4 times (fall & spring semester offerings) in their 1st and 2nd year in the program.
+2. Current topics in Entomology & Insect Science (Seminar), EIS 596A ( 1-3 units).
+In the fall students will attend Program research seminars and, separately, read the literature in their own area of research, write summaries and twice per semester, present a paper relevant to their own research in the class meeting time.
+The spring semester seminar course will be a structured proposal writing workshop, with frequent peer, advisor and course instructor review of drafts.
 MS students are required to take this course 2 times (fall and spring) in their 1st year in the program.